Scottify20/imdb-movie-search/README.md

 #### Planned
 - Rebuilt with Angular and Sass
+- User login and data storage system with Firebase Authentication and Firestore
 - Create custom lists
 - Keep track of the movies, series, and episodes you have watched.